Finch-API/finch-docs/docs/Integrating-with-Finch/Integrate-Finch-Connect/Embed-Connect.md

 ---

-## Open Connect
+## Open Finch Connect

-To open Connect, you will need to instantiate the [SDK](https://github.com/Finch-API/react-finch-connect) with the `useFinchConnect` hook and invoke the returned `open` method to display the view for your user.
+To open Finch Connect, you will need to instantiate the [SDK](https://github.com/Finch-API/react-finch-connect) with the `useFinchConnect` hook and invoke the returned `open` method to display the view for your user.

 We recommend registering the `open` method with an `onClick` handler of an HTML button on your application.